gauravpatil123/Image-Classifier-Models-using-TensorFlow/README.md

   - **Classes**
     - MultiCNN : model for the convolutional neural network multi classifier
     - MultiImageGenerator : ImageDataGenerators for flowing the images to the model from dataset
-    - DatasetDirectoryPreprocessing : Directories, processing and splitting of dataset in to training, validation and test sets
+    - DatasetDirectoryPreprocessing : Configuring the directories and processing the dataset
     - PlotCode : Plotting metrics from the trained model
   - **Executable**
     - TrainMultiCNN : Training the MultiCNN model using data generators from MultiImageGenerator on the Monkey-Species dataset